jaknas/kleyu.github.io/README.md

 # kleyu.github.io
 host for sites
+to access different projects, just put /(nameOfTheProject)  at the end of url colorGame is default.

-new pages will be put below as updates, all pushed to master branch
+new pages will be documented below as updates, all pushed to master branch

 15/05/2018 - the rgb color game  (webdevbootcamp.coltsteele)